Example automations · as-is

 Things that quietly break

-SSL certs expire on Saturday morning.
-DNS records get changed by someone you don't remember authorizing.
+SSL certs expire Saturday morning.
+DNS gets changed by someone you don't remember authorizing.
 Disk fills up the day before quarter-end.
-Backups silently fail and you don't know until you need them.
+Backups fail silently and you find out the day you need them.
+InTouch catches every one of these before they catch you.

 Source-control noise